shipyard-run/shipyard-website/docs/resources/ingress.md

 **Required: true**

 The config stanza allows specific configuration for the different driver types.
 The parameters specified inside the config block depend upon wheere it is used.
-See the [ingress#type-trafficconfig](TrafficConfig) documentation for more information.
+See the [TrafficConfig](ingress#type-trafficconfig) documentation for more information.

 ```javascript